amount/gql2ts/Readme.md

   }
   ```

-- [ ] Add a comprehensive test suite
+- [ ] Add a more comprehensive test suite

+- [ ] Remove unreachable interfaces (i.e. ignore one type and get rid of types only accessible from that one)